Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Desingularizations of coherent sheaves

+obtained by restricting the natural projection $\Gr_X(\ccO_X^{\oplus n},r) \to X$.
+This is a Zariski-local description of \Cref{definition:Rossi_blowup}, and can be seen to be independent of the choice of presentation of $\ccF$, see \cite{Rossi}.
+It is sometimes useful to work with this more explicit affine construction, as we do in the proof of \Cref{prop: isomorphic-blowups-tensor-line-bundle}.

-We now present another construction of the blow-up $\Bl_\ccF X$ introduced in \cref{ss:local_construction} in terms of Fitting ideals of the sheaf $\ccF$.
+Another construction of the blow-up $\Bl_\ccF X$ can be given in terms of Fitting ideals of the sheaf $\ccF$.
+This construction applies to an affine integral Noetherian scheme $X$.
 Most of this ideas first appeared in \cite{Oneto-Zatini-1991}.
 We follow the exposition in \cite{Villamayor}.
-In \Cref{subsec:Villamayor=Rossi} we show that this construction is equivalent to Rossi's construction. \\

 Fitting ideals (see \Cref{subsec:Fitting_ideals}) are related to ranks of modules and flatness.
 Indeed, the local rank of $M$ at a prime ideal $P$ of $R$ is $r$ if and only if $F_{-1}(M)\subseteq F_0(M) \subseteq \ldots \subseteq F_{r-1}(M) \subseteq P$ but $F_r (M) \not\subset P$.
 As a corollary, if $R$ is a domain then the generic rank of $M$ is $r$ if and only if $F_r(M)$ is the first non-zero Fitting ideal, and moreover $M$ is flat if and only if it is free, if and only if $F_r(M)=R$ and $F_{r-1}(M)=0$.